jwt-scala/jwt-scala/README.md

 Actually, all sub-projects have two flavours.
 One target Java 1.8+, using the new Time API and the new Base64 util.
 This is the default one.
 If you are using Java 1.6 or 1.7 (which have both reach end-of-life by the way), you will have to use the "legacy" version of the lib.
 It's exactly the same (in fact, 99% of the code source is shared) except it's using the old Calendar API and the Base64 util from Apache Commons Codec (introducing **one small dependency** in this particular use-case).

+## Security concerns

+This lib doesn't want to impose anything, that's why, by default, a JWT claim is totally empty.
+That said, you should always add an `issuedAt` attribute to it, probably using `claim.issuedNow`.
+The reason is that even HTTPS isn't perfect and having always the same chunk of data transfered can be of a big help to crack it.
+Generating a slightly different token at each request is way better even if it adds a bit of payload to the response.
+If you are using a session timeout through the `expiration` attribute which is extended at each request, that's fine too.
+I can't find the article I read about that vulnerability but if someone has some resources about the topic, I would be glad to link them.

 ## Got a problem?

 If you found any bug or need more documentation, immediately feel an [issue in GitHub](https://github.com/pauldijou/jwt-scala/issues).
 I should read most of them.